sergmudrea/PentaFrame/README.md

 Using Penta OS
 Penta Store (GUI)

 Launch the Penta Store from the application menu or by running penta-store in a terminal.
-The store has a clean, searchable interface with categories like Pentest, SDR, Productivity, Games, and more.
+The current prototype has a searchable interface and allows one‑click installation.
+It will be replaced by a full KDE‑native store in a future release.

     Search: type a name and see results from all indexed repositories.